IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_snapshots_info.rst

   offset (False, int, None)
     The number of records to skip.
 By specifying `offset`, you retrieve a subset of items that starts with the `offset` value.
 Use `offset` with `limit` to page through the available records.

-  guid (True, str, None)
-    GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.

-  collection_id (False, str, None)
-    Filters the response based on the specified collection_id.

   iaas_classic_username (False, any, None)